NOC Tools and Software in 2026: An Operational Perspective

 ino-logobanner-jira

-Jira differentiates itself from ServiceNow and other ITSM/ticketing platforms because it does have quite a few robust workflows built into it.
-Also, it’s less “expansive” than ServiceNow.
-Instead of offering a platform on which many different organizations can do many different things, Jira’s capabilities are more focused on allowing developers to track and manage activities throughout the development lifecycle.
+Jira differentiates itself from ServiceNow and other ITSM/ticketing platforms because it does have quite a few workflows built in.
+It's also less expansive than ServiceNow.
+Instead of offering a platform on which many different organizations can do many different things, Jira's capabilities focus on allowing developers to track and manage activities throughout the development lifecycle.

-It’s pointed first and foremost at partially or fully cloud-based enterprises, especially those that have adopted a DevOps model.
-Jira offers both on-premise and cloud-based solutions, which makes it pretty versatile.
+It's aimed first and foremost at partially or fully cloud-based enterprises, especially those that have adopted a DevOps model.
+Jira offers both on-premise and cloud-based solutions, which makes it versatile.

-Jira can fall down when too much is asked of it beyond the scope of a development team.
-If you need to control NOC incident workflow, for example, or if you need to customize communications to clients and their customers, you may be stretching Jira beyond its capability if you don’t have the operational intelligence you need to get Jira working well beyond its main focus.
+Jira can fall down when too much is asked of it beyond a development team's scope.
+If you need to control NOC incident workflow, or if you need to customize communications to clients and their customers, you may be stretching Jira beyond its capability if you don't have the operational intelligence you need to get Jira working well beyond its primary focus.

-We realize this is a big frustration for many organizations whose DevOps teams otherwise love Jira.
+This is a common frustration for organizations whose DevOps teams otherwise love Jira.
 That's why we routinely fill that operational gap by integrating Jira into our NOC platform.
-This way, teams can keep the DevOps models they know and love for developing, deploying, and changing code while gaining the intelligence to work with incidents.
+Teams can keep the DevOps models they know and love for developing, deploying, and changing code while gaining the intelligence to work with incidents.

 ConnectWise